 How to Apply Transfer Tape to Vinyl Without Bubbles

 Hello crafty friends!
-Today I’m going to show you an easy way to apply transfer tape to vinyl without bubbles.
+Today I will show you an easy way to apply transfer tape to vinyl without bubbles or wrinkles.
+This method works for Cricut vinyl as well as other brands of vinyl.

 The last thing you want is for your vinyl to be covered in wrinkles and bubbles, or for you to go from a gorgeous project to a sticky mess in less than ten seconds.